The spectral density of dense random networks and the breakdown of the Wigner semicircle law: Introduction

 In this work we study the dense limit of the eigenvalue distribution of undirected networks drawn from the configuration model.
-We analyse four examples of degree distributions, in which all moments are finite and the variances scale differently with the average degree.
-Building on a set of exact equations \cite{Rogers2008,Kuhn2008}, we show that the dense limit of the eigenvalue distribution is determined by the degree fluctuations, in contrast to the expected results from random matrix theory.
+We analyze four examples of degree distributions in which all moments are finite and the variances scale differently with the average degree, and we show that the dense limit of the eigenvalue distribution is determined by the degree fluctuations.
 In particular, we derive an equation yielding the eigenvalue distribution of dense random graphs with an exponential degree distribution \cite{Newman2001}, from which we unveil the existence of a logarithmic divergence in the spectral density and the absence of sharp spectral edges, i.e., the eigenvalue distribution of exponential random graphs is supported on the entire real line.
-These are remarkable differences with respect to the Wigner law of random matrix theory \cite{VivoBook}.
-Based on an exact calculation of the fourth moment of the eigenvalue distribution, we obtain a sufficient condition for the breakdown of the Wigner law.
+These are remarkable differences with respect to the Wigner semicircle distribution of random matrix theory \cite{VivoBook}.
+We also discuss how the analytic equations for the spectral density can be derived in two different ways: from the dense limit of the exact resolvent equations in \cite{Rogers2008,Kuhn2008,Bordenave2010}, and from the main theorem proved in \cite{Dembo}.
+Based on an exact calculation of the fourth moment of the eigenvalue distribution, we obtain a sufficient condition for the breakdown of the Wigner semicircle law.
 This condition is given only in terms of the variance of the degree distribution.
-We finish the paper by conjecturing a classification of the different universal behaviours of the eigenvalue distribution of the configuration model in the dense limit, based on an exponent characterizing how the variance of the degree distribution diverges for increasing mean degree.
+We finish the paper by proposing a classification of the different universal behaviours of the eigenvalue distribution of the configuration model in the dense limit, based on an exponent characterizing how the variance of the degree distribution diverges for increasing mean degree.